blinks/ozymandias/README.markdown

 Whoever controls that sector (after any warfare is resolved) gains a faction of its suit onto any card.

+If you won a war, you may take another turn.

 ### Fall
 Collapse golden age colonies and move factions counter-clockwise.